 Russia first announced Griner’s detention on March 6, telling the world it had an American basketball player in custody.
 The player was later identified as Griner, and footage allegedly showing her stop at Customs was released.
 According to the New York Times, Russian law enforcement claimed Griner had been found with vape cartridges containing hashish oil and opened a criminal case against her on drug-smuggling charges, which carry a jail sentence of up to ten years in a penal colony.

 After Russia announced Griner’s arrest, her agent, Lindsay Kagawa Colas, told ESPN they were “in close contact with her, her legal representation in Russia, her family, her teams, and the WNBA and NBA.”
 Colas’s statement continued, “As this is an ongoing legal matter, we are not able to comment further on the specifics of her case, but can confirm that as we work to get her home, her mental and physical health remain our primary concern.”
 Griner’s wife, Cherelle Griner, also released a statement on Instagram thanking fans for their “prayers and support” and asking for privacy.
 Meanwhile, the WNBA released a statement offering Griner its “full support” and noting, “Our main priority is her swift and safe return to the United States.”
-Phoenix Mercury and USA Basketball released similar statements.
+The Phoenix Mercury and USA Basketball released similar statements.

-Griner’s arrest in Russia is especially troubling given her high-profile status as an American athlete and her identity as an LGBTQ+ Black woman.
+Griner’s arrest in Russia was especially troubling given her high-profile status as an American athlete and her identity as an LGBTQ+ Black woman.
 Russian president Vladimir Putin has taken an active stance against LGBTQ+ rights, having declared in 2020 that he would never legalize same-sex marriage in the country.

 U.S. secretary of State Antony Blinken acknowledged Griner’s arrest during a March 6 press conference, saying, “Whenever an American is detained anywhere in the world, we of course stand ready to provide every possible assistance.
 And that includes in Russia.”